cheqd/product-docs/veramo-sdk-for-cheqd/troubleshooting-setup.md

 _Heads-up_: Even if you're trying it on `testnet` you still need to put `cosmosPayerMnemonic` for your `mainnet` (You can use the same `cosmosPayerMnemonic`).
 Otherwise, you will still be getting the same error as above when you run `veramo config check -f agent.yml`.

-### 3. Running `wget -c https://raw.githubusercontent.com/cheqd/did-provider-cheqd/main/agent.yml` command is giving you errors:
+### 3. Running `wget -c https://raw.githubusercontent.com/cheqd/did-provider-cheqd/main/agent.yml` command is giving you errors

 - First, create `agent.yml` file at `root` directory level.